 (4) WPCF permit fees.
 Fees in this section apply to WPCF permits issued pursuant to OAR 340-071-0162.
 WPCF permit fees are listed in Table 9D.

-(5) Innovative or Alternative Technology or Material Review fees are listed in Table 9F.
+(5) Innovative, Alternative Technology and Material Plan Review fees are listed in Table 9F.

-(6) Material Plan Review fees are listed in Table 9F.

-(7) Sewage Disposal Service License and Truck Inspection fees are listed in Table 9E.
+(6) Sewage Disposal Service License and Truck Inspection fees are listed in Table 9E.

+(7) Compliance Recovery Fee.
+When a violation results in an application in order to comply with the requirements in this division, the agent may require the applicant to pay a compliance recovery fee not to exceed twice the application fee.
+Such violations include but are not limited to installing a system without a permit, performing sewage disposal services without a license, failure to submit a time of transfer application, or failure to obtain an authorization notice when it is required.

+(8) Land Use Review Fee.
+Land use review fees are listed in Table 9C and are assessed when an agent review and approval of a plot plan is required in association with a land use action or building permit application and no approval is otherwise required in the division.

-(8) Contract county fee schedules.
+(9) Contract county fee schedules.

-(a) Each county having an agreement with the department under ORS 454.725 must adopt a fee schedule for services rendered and permits issued.
-The county fee schedule may not include the department's surcharge established in section (9) of this rule unless identified as a department surcharge.
+(a) Each county having an agreement with DEQ under ORS 454.725 must adopt a fee schedule for services rendered and permits issued.
+The county fee schedule may not include DEQ's surcharge established in section (10) of this rule unless identified as a DEQ surcharge.

-(b) A copy of the fee schedule and any subsequent amendments to the schedule must be submitted to the department.
+(b) A copy of the fee schedule and any subsequent amendments to the schedule must be submitted to DEQ.

 (c) Fees may not exceed actual costs for efficiently conducted services.

-(9) Department surcharge.
+(10) DEQ surcharge.

-(a) To offset a portion of the administrative and program oversight costs of the statewide onsite wastewater management program, the department and contract counties must levy a surcharge for each site evaluation, report permit, and other activity for which an application is required in this division.
+(a) To offset a portion of the administrative and program oversight costs of the statewide onsite wastewater management program, DEQ and contract counties must levy a surcharge for each site evaluation, report permit, and other activity for which an application is required in this division.
 The surcharge fee is listed in Table 9F.
 This surcharge does not apply to sewage disposal service license applications, pumper truck inspections, annual report evaluation fees, or certification of installers or maintenance providers.

-(b) Proceeds from surcharges collected by the department and contract counties must be accounted for separately.
-Each contract county must forward the proceeds to the department in accordance with its agreement with the department.
+(b) Proceeds from surcharges collected by DEQ and contract counties must be accounted for separately.
+Each contract county must forward the proceeds to DEQ in accordance with its agreement with the DEQ.

-(10) Refunds.
-The department may refund all or a portion of a fee accompanying an application if the applicant withdraws the application before any field work or other substantial review of the application has been done.
+(11) Refunds.
+DEQ may refund all or a portion of a fee accompanying an application if the applicant withdraws the application before any field work or other substantial review of the application has been done.

 [ED.
 NOTE: Tables referenced are not included in rule text.
 Click here for PDF copy of table(s).]